Mould is a silent killer. It is easily absorbed into our body through our skin, respiratory and digestive systems and, it's difficult to shift.

 BEAUTY & PERSONAL CARE

 It really is better to choose products made without use of a water phase - but most commercially made products do (it's cheaper for them to make).
-Concentrated products with low water content and pure oils are much easier to use and store and better for you.
+Concentrated products with low water content and pure oils are much easier to use and store, and are better for you.
 If you haven't already, you can find our beautiful range of all natural and concentrated skincare (all water free) in our store.

 This is tricky but super important because it's changing all the time.
 Ideally, all of our homes would have excellent cross ventilation, above ground level, surrounded with clear and generous space, free from dense structures like stone or earth.